 Summary: With the changing landscape throwing surprises at the wink of an eye, each mile was magic.
 The valleys were overwhelmingly beautiful!
 When the mountains beckon, just pack your junk and head out!
 The destination doesn’t count, the journey is worthwhile!

-I was hosted at the Taj- Ajmer gateway for the night, a world in itself to visit and hang around.
+I had my stay booked at the Taj- Ajmer gateway for the night, a world in itself to visit and hang around.
 The drive from Ajmer city towards it outskirts on Pushkar road, through winding roads with the backdrop of the setting golden sun was a picturesque treat after a tiring day of work and toil.
 All this seemed like only a grand welcome to the beautiful Taj property that’s nestled in the midst of nowhere in the lap of the Aravalis.
 The sky was dark, when we arrived at this palatial hotel.
 The entire driveway was lit with dim sodium lamps from the gate through the lounge.
 A faint outline of the Aravalli hills standing calmly on the backdrop only enhanced its grandeur.
 It was a warm welcome as the live Rajasthani folk music with the timbre of the Morchang and Khartal resonated from the courtyard.
-It was a pleasant check-in when the host personally lead me to the room while explaining the delicately chosen wall murals and paintings as we walked through the elegant corridor.
-Though I was stuffed with Ajmer’s street food, I did manage to make some space for the delectable dinner that I was hosted at the restaurant.
+The host personally lead me to the room while explaining the delicately chosen wall murals and paintings as we walked through the elegant corridor.
+Though my stomach was stuffed with Ajmer’s street food, I did manage to make some space for the delectable dinner that I was hosted at the restaurant.
 With all items seasoned and cooked to perfection, each dish seemed better than the other.
 With a refreshing dip in the pool, a day was called!